haothitran/etheirys/docs/relics/zodiac-weapons.md

     | White Mage | Madman's Whispering Rod       | Quicktongue Materia III (x2)  |
     | Scholar    | Erudite's Picatrix of Healing | Quicktongue Materia III (x2)  |

-!!! danger "Purchasing Crafted Weapons and Materia III from the Market Board"
+!!! warning "Purchasing Crafted Weapons and Materia III from the Market Board"
     - If you are purchasing already melded weapons from the Market Board, ensure that the correct materia are melded before making your purchase.
 For example, if you are a Bard, do not purchase a Longarm's Composite Bow with two melded Battledance Materia III.
 You want a Longarm's Composite Bow with two melded Heavens' Eye Materia III.

 #### The Chimera

 1. Travel to Coerthas Central Highlands and examine the destination point.
-2. Enter the trial A Relic Reborn: The Chimera as your chosen job.
+2. Complete A Relic Reborn: The Chimera.
-    - You can do this unsynced in an Unrestricted Party.
-3. Defeat the Dhorme Chimera to obtain the required Alumina Salts upon exiting the trial.
-4. Report back to Gerolt.
+3. Report back to Gerolt.

 #### Amdapor Glyphs

 1. Speak with Rowena.
-2. Enter Amdapor Keep as your chosen job.
+2. Complete Amdapor Keep.
-    - You can do this unsynced in an Unrestricted Party.
-3. Complete the dungeon to obtain the required Amdapor Glyph.
-4. Report back to Rowena and receive a book.
+3. Report back to Rowena and receive a book.
-5. Deliver the book to Gerolt.
+4. Deliver the book to Gerolt.

 #### Slaying Beastmen